DataDog/documentation/content/guides/autodiscovery.md

 When the Agent starts with Autodiscovery enabled, it loads check templates from all available template sources (not just one or the other).
 But unlike in a traditional Agent setup, it doesn't run all checks all the time; it must decide which checks to enable given the containers that are currently running.

-As the Agent inspects each template, it creates a mapping of service identifiers to template YAML (or JSON).
+As the Agent inspects each template and its service identifiers, it creates a mapping of service identifiers to template YAML (or JSON).
 Then, it inspects every running Docker container on the Agent's host, looking for containers that match any of the identifier keys in the identifier-to-template mapping.
 For each match, the Agent creates a static check configuration by substituting the matching container's IP address and port into the corresponding template, and enables the check.
 Any time it finds another instance of the same kind of container—whether it's an additional container or the previous one redeployed—it will build and enable another configuration.

 The Agent watches for Docker events—container creation, destruction, starts, and stops—and recomputes check configurations from the templates on such events.